heeryoncho/SVD_applied_fall_detection/README.md

 ## Remarks
 1. Place the unzipped benchmark dataset into the 'raw_dataset' folder.
 Refer to the directory structure given in the 'raw_dataset' folder's readme.txt.
 2. Generate processed (raw or dimension reduced) data by executing codes marked 'gen_XXX.py'.
-A sample data is given for 'umafall/gen_umafall_dataset_kpca.py'.
+A sample data, generated using the code 'umafall/gen_umafall_dataset_kpca.py', is given inside 'umafall/data/' folder (Two pickle files: X_umafall_kpca.p & y_umafall_kpca.p).
 3. Build and evaluate 1D CNN models.
-A sample model is given for 'umafall/umafall_kpca_conv1d_10.py'.
+A sample model, generated using the code 'umafall/umafall_kpca_conv1d_10.py', is given inside 'umafall/model/umafall_kpca_conv1d_10/' folder.

 ## Citation
 If you find this useful, please cite our work as follows: